rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

     }

 ## {{ page.chapter }}.4.
-Member Access Control
+Encapsulation

-In default, instance and class variables are only accessible through `this` variable.
+By default, instance and class variables are only accessible through `this` variable.
+Such variables are called **private variable**.
-If you wnat to make them accessible through other variables, specify `:public` attribute in their assignment expressions.
+You can make them accessible through other instance variables by specifying `:public` attribute in their assignment expressions.
+Those variables are called **public variable**.

     X = class {